Nebuchadnezzar II 023

 GIŠ.EREN da-nu₄-tim a-na ṣú-lu-li-ša ú-ša-at-ri-iṣ

 (iii 24) I had (beams of) hard cedar stretched (over it) as its roof.
-At each of its gate, I fixed doors (made) of cedar with a facing of bronze, (and) threshold(s) and nukuššû-fittings of cast copper.
-I named it “May Nebuchadnezzar (II) Stay in Good Health (and) Grow Old As The Provider of the Esagil.”
-As for the merciless, evil doer in the outskirts of the wall of Ka-dingirra, I drove away his arrows by reinforcing the wall of Babylon like a mountain.
+At each of its gates, I fixed doors (made) of cedar with a facing of bronze, (and) threshold(s) and nukuššû-fittings of cast copper.
+I named that building “May Nebuchadnezzar (II) Stay in Good Health (and) Grow Old as The Provider of the Esagil.”
+With regard to the merciless evil-doer in the outskirts of the wall of Babylon, I drove away his arrows by reinforcing the wall of Babylon like a mountain.
 I strengthened the protection of Esagil and established the city of Babylon as a fortress.

 iii 2525